 Use credit management software solutions

 Well-maintained information is the key to good debt management.
-There are many credit management software solutions available in the market that can ease your company’s debt management process.
+Many credit management software solutions available in the market can ease your company’s debt management process.
 These software solutions can closely monitor your debtors’ ledger and keep track of the outstanding payments.
-These solutions also offer regular reporting to help identify trends and patterns before they can impact your business’ cash flow.
+These solutions also offer regular reporting to help identify trends and patterns before they can impact your business’s cash flow.

 Provide multiple payment options

-One of the simplest hacks for getting paid outstanding invoices paid quickly is to add a multitude of payment options (credit card, bank transfer, cheques) – from a ‘Pay Now’ button on your invoice to enabling debt financing solutions – where you customers can get the outstanding invoices financed and pay you while they manage the repayments.
-The simple philosophy is to provide no excuses for your customers to not pay you – something which we adopt here at ezyCollect as well.
+One of the simplest hacks for getting paid outstanding invoices paid quickly is to add a multitude of payment options (credit card, bank transfer, cheques) – from a ‘Pay Now’ button on your invoice to enabling debt financing solutions – where your customers can get the outstanding invoices financed and pay you while they manage the repayments.
+The simple philosophy is to provide no excuses for your customers to not pay you – which we adopt here at ezyCollect.